viktorteren/Seto/README.md

 <a id="3">[3]</a>
 Viktor Teren, Jordi Cortadella, Tiziano Villa (2023).
 Seto: a framework for the decomposition of Petri nets and transition systems.
-Proceedigs of 26th Euromicro Conference on Digital System Design (DSD), 669-677.
+Proceedings of 26th Euromicro Conference on Digital System Design (DSD), 669-677.

 <a id="4">[4]</a>
 Viktor Teren, Jordi Cortadella, Tiziano Villa (2022).
 Decomposition of transition systems into sets of synchronizing Free-choice Petri Nets.
-Proceedigs of 25th Euromicro Conference on Digital System Design (DSD), 165-173.
+Proceedings of 25th Euromicro Conference on Digital System Design (DSD), 165-173.

 <a id="5">[5]</a>
 Viktor Teren, Jordi Cortadella, Tiziano Villa (2021).
 Decomposition of transition systems into sets of synchronizing state machines.
-Proceedigs of 24th Euromicro Conference on Digital System Design (DSD), 77-81.
+Proceedings of 24th Euromicro Conference on Digital System Design (DSD), 77-81.

 <a id="6">[6]</a>
 Van der Aalst, W. M. (2013).